- Undergraduate Program

 In some cases, the thesis research may be in a borderline field between physics and some other field of science or engineering.
 In these cases, a joint committee, including members of another department may be formed.
 This requires approval by the Dean for Graduate Education.

-Students who have not registered for thesis research or submitted a thesis proposal by the first term of their fourth year must write a letter to the Graduate Student Coordinator explaining the circumstances leading to the delay.
-Similar letters must be submitted in each subsequent term the student is not registered for thesis.
-Graduate appointments will be renewed only for students who meet the thesis registration and proposal requirements unless the Graduate Student Coordinator approves an extension based on the circumstances described in the student’s letter.
+Students who have not registered for thesis research or submitted a thesis proposal by the first term of their fourth year must provide the Graduate Student Coordinator a written explanation of the circumstances leading to the delay.
+This procedure must be followed in any subsequent term the student is still not registered for thesis.
+Graduate appointments will be renewed only for students who meet the thesis registration and proposal requirements unless the Graduate Student Coordinator approves an extension based on the circumstances described in the student’s communications.

 After the initial oral presentation to the thesis committee, each student must make at least one substantial oral presentation of progress to the thesis committee every 12 months.
 The scheduling of this presentation is arranged by the student.

 Students pursuing a Master’s degree are required to submit a written thesis.
 No oral defense is necessary.
 When work on the thesis commences, each student must submit a Master’s Thesis Proposal Formwith the proposed title of the thesis and the signature of the research supervisor to Academic Programs, 4-315.
 The student should begin registering for 8.THG immediately.
 A second reader will be assigned by the Graduate Student Coordinator and the student will be subsequently notified.
 Upon completion of the thesis, the research supervisor will submit a letter grade for the work to Academic Programs.